 - Evidence of English or French language fluency.

-If a university outside Canada or the U.S. is unable to send a transcript directly to the College, the College may accept a certified copy of the transcript the university issued to the applicant.
-Applicants should contact the College in advance if they find that their university will not issue an original transcript.
+If a university outside Canada or the U.S. is unable to send a transcript directly to the College, the College may accept an alternative form of documentation such as a certified copy of the transcript the university issued to the applicant.
+Applicants should review the College’s Alternative Documentation Policy and contact the College in advance if they find that their university will not issue an original transcript.
 If the transcript and official university documents are in a language other than English or French, the applicant must arrange to have these documents translated by an official translator.
 Applicants are responsible for any fees associated with the translation of these documents.

 Applicants who are not yet working in Ontario

 In circumstances where the applicant is out-of-province or unemployed, the Registrar can consider the application to be complete except for the supervisor’s agreement forms and details of the intended Ontario work setting.
-In such cases, upon favourable review, the Registrar will issue a letter of eligibility only, deferring a decision on the issuance of a certificate for supervised practice.
-An eligibility letter may be used by the applicant to indicate his/her intent to become registered to prospective employers and/or supervisors.
+In such cases, upon favourable review, the Registrar will issue a letter of eligibility only, deferring a decision on the issuance of a Certificate of Registration for Supervised Practice.
+An eligibility letter may be used by the applicant to indicate their intent to become registered to prospective employers and/or supervisors.

 Additionally, the Registrar’s letter of eligibility will indicate the applicant’s eligibility to take the Examination for Professional Practice in Psychology (EPPP) and the Jurisprudence and Ethics Examination (JEE).

 After initial review, where it is determined the applicant meets the non-exemptible registration requirements of an acceptable doctoral degree in psychology, and for specified supervisors (Section 12.
-(1), (2) and (3) of the Registration Regulation) the Registrar will proceed to issue a certificate of registration authorizing supervised practice.
+(1), (2) and (3) of the Registration Regulation) the Registrar will proceed to issue a Certificate of Registration Authorizing Supervised Practice.
 Supervised practice is a time-limited period in which the applicant prepares for the autonomous practice of psychology.
-The overall focus of post-degree supervision is to ensure that, by the end of the period under supervision, the supervised member is able to provide competent and ethical professional services, autonomously, within his or her limits of competence.
+The overall focus of post-degree supervision is to ensure that, by the end of the period under supervision, the supervised member is able to provide competent and ethical professional services, autonomously, within their limits of competence.

-Once the certificate has been issued by the Registrar, the new supervised member receives the certificate, a letter outlining the decision of the Registrar, a memo indicating important dates and summarizing the information about his or her supervision, and documents concerning the period of authorized supervised practice.
+Once the Certificate has been issued by the Registrar, the new supervised member receives the Certificate, a letter outlining the decision of the Registrar, a memo indicating important dates and summarizing the information about their supervision, and documents concerning the period of authorized supervised practice.
 The supervisors will receive a copy of that letter, documents relevant to the supervision of members, and work appraisal forms for the period of authorized supervised practice.

 Referral to the Registration Committee

-Where there is doubt, on reasonable grounds, as to whether the applicant has an acceptable doctoral degree, or has training congruent with his or her proposed area(s) of practice, the Registrar will refer such applications to the Registration Committee under Section 15(2)(a) of the RHPA Code.
+Where there is doubt, on reasonable grounds, as to whether the applicant has an acceptable doctoral degree, or has training congruent with their proposed area(s) of practice, the Registrar will refer such applications to the Registration Committee under Section 15(2)(a) of the RHPA Code.
 The applicant will be given notice of a thirty day period in which written submissions may be sent to the Committee prior to the Committee’s review.
-A certificate authorizing supervised practice will not be issued in cases of doubt.
+A Certificate of Registration Authorizing Supervised Practice will not be issued in cases of doubt.

 In such cases the Registration Committee, which meets approximately every 6 to 8 weeks throughout the year, will review the application file.
 The Committee may make one of the following decisions:

 Agree that the academic credentials meet the requirements in the registration regulation.
-In this case, if the candidate has named acceptable supervisors and work setting, then the Committee will direct the Registrar to issue a certificate for supervised practice to the applicant;
+In this case, if the candidate has named acceptable supervisors and work setting, then the Committee will direct the Registrar to issue a Certificate of Registration for Supervised Practice to the applicant;

 Direct the Registrar to refuse registration to the applicant.
 In this case, the applicant will receive a written decision and the reasons for the decision.
 According to the RHPA (Code) Section 21 this decision may be appealed to the Health Professions Appeal and Review Board (HPARB).

 Should the Registrar have doubts that an applicant’s training is congruent with the proposed area of practice, pursuant to Sections 5.
-(1) 6. and 12.(2) of the Registration Regulation, a certificate of registration for supervised practice will be issued, along with a notice letter advising of the Registrar’s referral of the application to the Registration Committee for a review of the applicant’s training in relation to his or her Declaration of Competence.
+(1) 6. and 12.(2) of the Registration Regulation, a Certificate of Registration for Supervised Practice will be issued, along with a notice letter advising of the Registrar’s referral of the application to the Registration Committee for a review of the applicant’s training in relation to their Declaration of Competence.
 The supervised member will then have a thirty day period to make a written submission to the Committee outlining how the incongruence may be resolved, either by a revision in the Declaration of Competence, or by means of a formal training plan (see Section J).

-It is the responsibility of the applicant to check with the College on the status of his/her application.
+It is the responsibility of the applicant to check with the College on the status of their application.

 The College will scan and save electronically an applicant’s application form and any supporting documents for 5 years from the date of application expiry.
 At the end of the 5 year period, the scanned information will be securely destroyed.